-The absence will be authorised if your child is unwell, see the Attendance Newsletter for details, or if your child has a medical appointment.
-If your child gets better over the day, you are welcome to bring them in to school at this point.
-If your child has vomited you should keep them off school for 48 hours afterwards.
+- The absence will be authorised if your child is unwell (see the Attendance Newsletter for details) or if your child has a medical appointment.
+If your child gets better during the day, you are welcome to bring them in to school at this point.
+If your child has vomited, you should keep them off school for 48 hours afterwards.

 Can I take my child on holiday during term time?

-However a limited amount of time may be granted if the circumstances are exceptional.
-This is decided by the Head.
-Please be aware that this would only be granted if the child’s attendance was already very good.
-Please click here to download the absence form, complete it if you need to apply for leave in term time and e-mail it to email@example.com
+Unfortunately not.
+However, a limited amount of time may be granted if the circumstances are exceptional.
+This is decided by the Headmaster.
+Please be aware this would only be granted if the child’s attendance was already very good.
+Please click here to download the absence form, complete it if you need to apply for leave in term time and email it to email@example.com

-Please be aware that anyone taking unauthorised term time absence will be liable for a fixed penalty notice of £60-£120/parent/child.
+Please be aware that anyone taking unauthorised term-time absence will be liable for a fixed penalty notice of £60-£120.

-Over the last 2 years there have been an average of 10 FPN’s per year, issued for unauthorised holidays, and for poor attendance.
+Over the past two years there have been an average of ten fixed penalty notices per year, issued for unauthorised holidays and for poor attendance.

-If you have any further queries, or would like to talk to someone about your child’s attendance, please see Juliana Ashworth in the office - 8.30-12.30 Monday-Friday or Donna Barber, Assistant Head for inclusion, behaviour & safety.
+If you have any further queries, or would like to talk to someone about your child’s attendance, please see Juliana Ashworth in the office from 8.30am-12.30am Monday-Friday, or Donna Barber, Assistant Head for inclusion, behaviour & safety.

-Every child that achieves 100% attendance will receive a certificate at the end of the term.
+Every child who achieves 100% attendance will receive a certificate at the end of the term.
 Unfortunately we cannot give a certificate for 100% if there have been any absences at all, including for illness or medical appointments.
-However your child will have 3 terms to try and get one!
+However your child will have three terms to try and get one!